lunfardo314/proxima/docs/proxi.md

 `api.endpoint` must contain endpoint for the node's API

 `tag_along.sequencer_id` is a mandatory field for any commands which issue transactions, such as `proxi node transfer`.
 It must contain sequencer which is used as tag-along sequencer.
-Each issued transaction will contain so-called _tag-along output_ which simply sends amount of tokens specified in `tag_along.fee` to the sequencer in `tag_along.sequencer_id`.
+Each issued transaction will contain so-called _tag-along output_.
+The *tag-along output* simply sends amount of tokens specified in `tag_along.fee` to the sequencer in `tag_along.sequencer_id`.
-The sequencer will consume the fee input and this will pull the transaction into the next ledger state.
+The sequencer will consume the fee in its transaction.
+This will pull the transaction into the next ledger state.
 By default, `proxi.yaml` is initialized with the static constant of bootstrap sequencer ID `af7bedde1fea222230b82d63d5b665ac75afbe4ad3f75999bb3386cf994a6963`.